questionlp/api.wwdt.me/API Design.md

         }
     }

-In addition to the JSON response being returned in the response body, a status code of `200 OK` will be returned in the HTTP header(s).
+In addition to the JSON response being returned in the response body, a status code of `200` will be returned in the HTTP header(s).

 ### Fail